How does weather affect air pollution?

 Air quality in Finland

-There are relatively few serious air quality episodes in Finland, because cities are smaller and more thinly-developed and traffic is not as heavy in Finland than e.g. many other cities in Europe.
-In Finland, high concentration values are measured only sparsely, for a shorter time and in smaller areas compared to other European countries.
-Although the quality of air in Finland is generally quite good, the concentrations of pollutants can occasionally rise to harmfully high levels in unfavourable weather circumstances.
+Serious air quality episodes are relatively rare in Finland, because cities are smaller and geographically scattered.
+Also, traffic is not as heavy in Finland compared to other parts of Europe.
+In Finland, high air pollution concentration values are measured usually for a shorter time and in smaller areas compared to other European countries.
+Although the air quality in Finland is generally very good, concentrations of pollutants can occasionally rise to harmful levels in unfavourable weather circumstances.

 Authorities' role in air pollution control

-Local authorities in municipalities or cities monitor air quality and provide public information pursuant to the Environmental Protection Act.
+Local authorities in municipalities or cities monitor the local air quality and inform the public if necessary.
+The responsibilities are stated in the National Environmental Protection Act.
 Local authorities in municipalities have a responsibility to arrange air quality monitoring needed in local circumstances and maintain air quality measurement stations in Finland.
-Measuring air quality however, is a distributed activity in Finland.
-Local environmental authorities measure air quality in ca. 50 places across the country and the Finnish Meteorological Institute (FMI) measures air quality in ca. 20 background stations which are far from the source of releases in cities.
-Also operators of different activities have a responsibility to be aware of the impacts of their activities on air quality.
+Local environmental authorities measure air quality in ca. 50 places across the country.
+Finnish Meteorological Institute (FMI) measures air quality in the rural background stations which are located outside cities, far away from emission sources.
+Also operators of different industrial activities have a responsibility to be aware of the impacts of their activities on air quality.

 Air quality observations around Finland

-All authorities and organisations who measure air quality in Finland can send their observations to be published in real time on the air quality site, which is built and maintained by FMI.
-Air quality observations have been described with an easy-to-understand colour scale and an air quality index is used to describe the prevailing air quality situation.
-In addition to the air quality observations also rain and wind observations can be chosen on the same map (rain or wind can weaken or improve air quality).
-Through the air quality site it is easy to see the current or past air quality situation in Finland with one hour intervals.
-Prevailing air quality in Finland: https://en.ilmatieteenlaitos.fi/air-quality
+All authorities and organisations who measure air quality in Finland can send their observations to be published in real time on the air quality website maintained by FMI.
+Air quality observations have been described with an easy-to-understand colour scale.
+Finnish air quality index is used to describe the prevailing air quality situation.
+In addition to the air quality observations, rain and wind observations can be chosen on the same map.
+Rain or wind can weaken or improve air quality.
+The current air quality situation, and the past 24 hours with 1 hour intervals can be viewed on FMI's website.

 FMI's activities